In-Depth Look: Tax Credits under Inflation Reduction Act

 - Cannot be stacked with §45V or §45Q

-Inflation adjustment: Subject to an annual inflation adjustment factor after 2024
+Inflation adjustment: Subject to an annual inflation adjustment

-Elective pay (direct pay): Tax-exempt entities
+Elective pay (direct pay): Only available to tax-exempt entities

 Funding mechanism: Production tax credit